Plan the conversation carefully.

 More usable

-I want to name one thing clearly: trust.
+I want to name one thing clearly: how to rebuild trust.
 The change I am asking for next is specific, and I want to keep this to one topic.

 Choose the tone